fadeoutsoftware/WASDI/docs/WasdiTutorial.rst

 Wasdi Web Platform access and basic usage
 =========================================
-The home page of WASDI is reachable at the address:
+The Home page of WASDI is reachable at the address:

 https://www.wasdi.net/